 Was your loved one injured or die prematurely while living at Franklin Grove Living and Rehabilitation Center (SFF)?
 If so, call the Illinois nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal help.
-Our law firm fights aggressively on behalf of Lee County victims of mistreatment living in long-term facilities including nursing homes in Franklin Grove.
+Our network of attorneys fights aggressively on behalf of Lee County victims of mistreatment living in long-term facilities including nursing homes in Franklin Grove.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our abuse and mistreatment injury attorneys represent victims injured by neglect of the nursing staff.
-Our law firm working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
+Our network of attorneys working on your behalf can ensure your family receives adequate financial recompense for the injuries, harm, losses, and damages your loved one has endured by others.
 Our lawyers accept all cases involving wrongful death, nursing home neglect, or personal injury through a contingency fee arrangement.
 This agreement postpones the need to pay for legal services until after we have resolved your case through a negotiated out of court settlement or jury trial award.

 We provide each client a “No Win/No-Fee” Guarantee, meaning you owe us nothing if we cannot obtain compensation for your damages.
 We can provide legal representation starting today to ensure your family is adequately compensated for your damages.
 All information you share with our law offices will remain confidential.Sources: